Skip to main content

 Courses

-MSB 430—Intro to International Business (3 credits) Fulfills requirements for Global Business and Literacy, Entrepreneurial Management, General Studies: Management, European Studies, Global Supply Chain Management, Human Resource Management, Accounting, Localization, Mechanical Engineering, Strategy.
+MSB 430—Intro to International Business (3 credits).
+Fulfills requirements for Global Business and Literacy, Entrepreneurial Management, General Studies: Management, European Studies, Global Supply Chain Management, Human Resource Management, Accounting, Localization, Mechanical Engineering, and Strategy.

-Fulfills requirements for Accounting, Business Management, Entrepreneurial Management, Finance, Global Supply Chain Management, Human Resource Management, Marketing, Strategic Management.
+STRAT 401/392—Foundations of Strategy (3 credits).
+Fulfills requirements for Accounting, Business Management, Entrepreneurial Management, Finance, Global Supply Chain Management, Human Resource Management, Marketing, and Strategic Management.

 Students may not take any other courses on this program, including BYU Online courses, without approval by the program director and ISP.